Current and Future Projects

 It supports extensive woodlands of York Gum and Salmon Gum, much of which was cleared for agricultural purposes.
 The ancient Yarra Yarra drainage line flows intermittently from the east to the Yarra Yarra lakes near the town of Three Springs.
 Most of the lakes and channels are saline, some naturally and some because of the massive clearing of the Wheatbelt which has led to rising hypersaline groundwater tables.

 From the early 1900’s onwards, over 90% of the northern Wheatbelt was cleared for agricultural purposes.
 This has resulted in the removal of native habitat and the extinction of many plant and animal species at a local and regional level.
 However, the remaining species have hung on in woodland and shrubland remnants, usually on rocky ridges and commercially less productive upper valley slopes.

 By re-connecting drier inland habitats with their coastal counterparts, the Yarra Yarra Biodiversity Corridor will help protect and recover our endangered and declining woodland and shrubland fauna such as Malleefowl, Carnaby’s Black-Cockatoo, Crested Bellbird, Western Yellow Robin and Western Spiny-tailed Skink.
 This is Australia’s largest revegetation project based on biodiversity and carbon capture.

 Under contract with our 'planting partner' Auscarbon, CNCF has contributed to the planting of 1,265 hectares in the Yarra Yarra Biodiversity Corridor since 2010.
-This year we have just completed planting a further 736 hectares with financial assistance from the Australian Government's Biodiversity Fund.
+This includes 736 hectares with grant funding assistance from the Australian Government's Biodiversity Fund.
 In total, Auscarbon has planted 29.5 million native species of trees and shrubs in this 200 km corridor stretching from the west coast near Dongara through to Bush Heritage’s Charles Darwin Nature Reserve.